releasehub-samples/bring-your-own-terraform-example/README.md

 ## Deployment

 Refer to the `main` branch for deployment instructions.

+## Terraform Lock File Management

+The `./terraform.lock.hcl` file can either be committed to your repo to maintain consistent module versions or it can be ignored to allow `terraform init` to pull the latest module versions with each run.

+There are trade-offs with either approach, though this author personally prefers consistency and chooses to commit this file to source control.